The Course: A Life Changing Week

 Nearly 30 years ago, a friend recommended a book to Marilyn, a young mother.
 The book, How To Multiply Your Baby’s Intelligence by Glenn and Janet Doman, and its philosophy of early learning, inspired Marilyn to travel to Philadelphia to attend the How To Multiply Your Baby’s Intelligence Course.
 She says it was “a life-changing week” for her – and ultimately her family.

-With the support of her husband, Jim, she began to teach their two-year-old daughter.
-She began with reading and the encyclopedic knowledge program, making many Bit of Intelligence cards.
+With the support of her husband, Jim, she began to teach Jennifer, their two-year-old daughter.
+She started with reading and the encyclopedic knowledge program, making many Bit of Intelligence cards along the way.
 Her daughter’s home program included Spanish, literature, art, sciences, math, and Suzuki Violin.

 Later Jennifer also pursued gymnastics, ballet, tap, and jazz dance, along with piano, clarinet and additional instruments in school.
 They made weekly trips to the library, returning home with stacks each week, and “enjoying books with great fervor!”